 How Long To Spend In Rome During You 2 Weeks In Italy Itinerary:

 For this 2 weeks in Italy Itinerary, we recommend spending 2 days in Rome.
 This gives you time to explore Rome, but still gives you plenty of opportunity for the other areas of Itlay that you will be visiting.
 You can, of course, alter this however you need to.
-Try not staying more than three days though, as this is plenty of time to explore Rome.
+Try not to stay for more than four days though, as this is plenty of time to explore Rome.
 If you do choose to stay longer, there are plenty of lovely day trips from Rome to explore!